AthimetA/CARVER-Savvy/README.md

 The project is divided into three main components: the reinforcement learning agent, the reinforcement learning environment, and the robot.
 * The agent is responsible for learning the optimal policy for navigating the robot in the environment.
 * The environment is responsible for providing the agent with the necessary information to learn the policy.
+In training, the environment is simulated in Gazebo and the micro-ros node is used to communicate with the robot.
+In testing, the environment is the real world and the robot is controlled by the agent.
-* The robot is responsible for executing the policy learned by the agent in the real world.
+* The robot is responsible for executing the policy learned by the agent in the environment.
+In training, the robot is simulated in Gazebo and the micro-ros node is used to communicate with the environment.
+In testing, the robot is the physical robot.

 ## **Training the Agent**